|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 4 x Torpedo Tubes

-Afterwards, every member of the PT Boat Squadron that participated in the mission earned the Silver Star.
+Afterwards, every member of the PT Boat Squadron that participated in the evacuation mission earned the Silver Star.
+After the passengers disembarked, the three PT Boats were hidden near Cagayan with the intention of patrolling off northern Mindanao.

 The Japanese in turn killed them.
 I was told they were all beheaded and buried in this Liebonyat Garden in a common grave.
 Now, how the events of their bodies being found is not clear to me but, Joseph C. Chalker's body was recovered along with nine other bodies in this grave.
 I have spoken with his 90 year old sister who states she still has all the records given to her parents about who was buried there.